 |Wednesday, April 15||10 a.m.|

 |Thursday, April 16||6 p.m.|

 You may want to review any recent comments that professors or employers have made about your writing, although you may find that the University has higher expectations than those to which you are accustomed.

-Get tips and strategies to prepare for this test by attending our free Writing Placement Test Preparation Workshop.
+Get tips and strategies to prepare for the Upper-Division Writing Placement with the Achievement and Learning Center's Writing Placement Test Preparation Workshop.